ima-eky/100-days-of-code-course/day-4/README.md

 ## Output expected

 ```
+Rock beats scissors,scissors beat paper and paper beats rock

 How many times do you want to play?:3

 What do you choose?
 Type 0 for Rock, 1 for Paper or 2 for Scissors:0
-Computer wins
+You win
-Computer chose paper and you chose rock
+Computer chose scissors and you chose rock
-User score: 0              Computer_score: 1
+Your score: 1              Computer's score: 0
 2 trials left

 What do you choose?
-Type 0 for Rock, 1 for Paper or 2 for Scissors:1
+Type 0 for Rock, 1 for Paper or 2 for Scissors:2
 It is a draw
-Computer chose paper and you chose paper
+Computer chose scissors and you chose scissors
-User score: 0              Computer_score: 1
+Your score: 1              Computer's score: 0
-1 trials left
+1 trial left

 What do you choose?
-Type 0 for Rock, 1 for Paper or 2 for Scissors:2
+Type 0 for Rock, 1 for Paper or 2 for Scissors:1
-You win
+Computer wins
-Computer chose paper and you chose scissors
+Computer chose scissors and you chose paper
-User score: 1              Computer_score: 1
+Your score: 1              Computer's score: 1
 0 trials left

-User score: 1              Computer_score: 1
+Your score: 1              Computer's score: 1
 It is a draw

 ```